cfrancisco/AlexandriaApp/backend/README.md

 | API_KEY         | Key used in free version of OMDB API |
 | OMDB_HOST       | URL to access OMDB API               |

-To access GraphiQL, graphical interface in GraphQL interactive, enable `graphiql` and access the url following the pattern below:
+In order to access GraphiQL, graphical interface in GraphQL interactive, it should be enabled `graphiql` variable and access the following url:

 `http{s}://{host}:{port}/movies/graphql/`